JacobRosey/Trine_Reminder/README.md

 Also available for download as a progressive web app.

-NOTE: site should be mostly readable across screen sizes; however, I don't have time to perfect everything across all devices.
+NOTE: site should be mostly readable across screen sizes; however, I don't have time to perfect everything across all devices (this app was made before I started using bootstrap).
 If some of the content gets cut off, please resize the window, change to landscape mode or try on another device.

 Thank you for checking it out!